leaf918/Robust-Partial-Fingerprint-Alignment/README.md

 # Training

-We use script [train_multi_model_220704.py] to train the model,between line 272 and 285, that can config the training hyper parameters, in default , the script will train 96 models (96=4x4x6, 4 ground truth types,4 datasets, 6 base models).
+We use script [train_multi_model_220704.py] to train the model,between line 272 and 285, that can config the training hyper parameters, in default , the script will produce 96 models (96=4x4x6, 4 ground truth types,4 datasets, 6 base models).

 Evaluation log will occur after every epoch data,and the model will be stored after the last epoch trained.